Skip to main content

 Alerting

-The required Mimir datasource-managed recording rules include equivalents of the Grafana cloud recording rules.
-The Grafana-managed alerting rules correspond to the Grafana cloud alerting rules.
+The required Mimir datasource-managed recording rules include equivalents of the Grafana Cloud recording rules.

 kubernetesAlerts: